chromaui/chromatic-docs/src/content/configuration/visual-testing-addon.md

 </details>

 <details>
-<summary>How does the addon impact on snapshot usage?</summary>
+<summary>Does the addon affect snapshot usage?</summary>

-Running tests with the addon enabled still counts towards your monthly snapshot usage, but they're likely to stay the same despite the number of builds you run.
-By default, it will follow the same pattern as running tests from CI or CLI (i.e., one snapshot per story, browser).
-If you have enabled [modes](/docs/modes), the addon will also take them into account.
-However, for customers who are subscribed to the early access program, the snapshots taken will not be billed until the end of the program.
+Yes, running tests in the addon counts towards snapshot usage.
+The addon connects to our cloud to allow you to run tests on-demand in Storybook instead of waiting on CI.
+But you're still taking snapshots all the same.

+For customers in the early access program, the snapshots are free.
+Your usage will be credited to your account if there are any overages as a result of using the addon.
+Snapshots will be billed when the early access program concludes.
 If you still see them listed in your bill or have any questions, contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.

 </details>

 <details>
 <summary id="turbosnap-support">Does the addon support TurboSnap?</summary>

-No. The Visual Testing addon is still in its early access stage.
+No. The Visual Tests Addon is still in its early access stage.
 Support for TurboSnap will be added as part of a future release.

 </details>